 Covid-19 put so much of our lives on hold this last year.
 But so much also continued, including building construction and modernization projects.
 In Baltimore, Maryland, the 21st Century School Buildings Program forged on in the face of Covid-19, opening three new buildings, which house four school programs, in the last year.
 This case study tells the story of the associated ribbon-cuttings—detailing how they changed from pre-Covid times, and previewing hybrid models that districts across the country will likely employ moving forward.
 It’s been a hard year, to say the least, but the challenges have also offered the opportunity to refine previous strategies, find new and creative solutions, and play a role in redefining our “new normal.”

 The 21st Century School Buildings Program is tasked with modernizing 28 of Baltimore City’s school buildings in 10 years.
 The program is comprised of Baltimore City Public Schools, The Maryland Stadium Authority, Baltimore City, and the Interagency Commission on School Construction.
 It represents a massive investment in the future of Baltimore City’s children and education—an investment that state and city representatives, district leadership, teachers, students, as well as communities are excited to be involved in and celebrate.
 So the opening of a new school is a critical point for both the program partners as well as the school and local community.
 But how does a school opening look in the middle of a pandemic?
-How can you keep everyone safe, while also welcoming them in and sharing the excitement and import of this momentous occasion?
+How can you keep everyone safe, while also welcoming them in and sharing the excitement and importance of this momentous occasion?

 B&D’s Communication & Public Engagement team, which has been engaged by the program for six years now, was instrumental in developing a strategy around these questions.
-The team understands how invested all stakeholder are in these projects, and plans to these needs.
+The team understands how invested all stakeholders are in these projects, and plans to these needs.
 Clearly, those needs changed significantly in 2020.

 Before our era of social distancing, masking, and pods, ribbon-cuttings were large, in-person gatherings often pushing the capacities of the building.
 State, city, district, and school leadership were invited to speak, though students took center stage to voice what a new school building and technology means to them and their classmates.
 Leadership and students then gathered for the big moment—the ribbon snip.
 So all in all, it was a packed, active event, with tours, speeches, training, performances, and collaborations.
 And as anyone who’s attended a ribbon-cutting knows, it was an emotional event, with family and community members seeing the building for the first time.